Square (video game company): 1985–1987: First games, Final Fantasy

-Square's first attempt at a game, and Sakaguchi's first project, was an adaptation of the television game show Torin-ingen.
+Square's first attempt at a game was an adaptation of the television game show Torin-ingen.
 As Miyamoto had not secured the license to adapt it, the show's producers forced Square to cancel the game, prompting its team to be reshuffled.
-Square's first completed game was The Death Trap (1984) for NEC PC-8801, which was also the first title published under the Square brand.
-Its sequel, Will: The Death Trap II, was released the following year, and was a commercial success.
+Square's first completed game was The Death Trap (1984) for NEC PC-8801, a text adventure set in a war-torn African nation.
+The Death Trap was the first game published under the Square brand.
+Its sequel, Will: The Death Trap II, was released the following year to commercial success.
 Many of Square's early titles were produced for PC devices, and focused on the action genre.
-Two other successes from the period were Rad Racer and The 3-D Battles of WorldRunner.

-In 1985, the company completed a licensing agreement with Nintendo to develop titles for the Famicom (Nintendo Entertainment System).
-A noted reason for the shift to Famicom development was its more stable hardware compared to PCs, which were constantly undergoing changes to their components and requiring adjustments for different set-ups.
-Square's first Famicom release was a port of Thexder (1985), and its first original game was King's Knight (1986).
-During this period, the team also hired new developers Akitoshi Kawazu and Koichi Ishii, artist Kazuko Shibuya, American programmer Nasir Gebelli, and composer Nobuo Uematsu.
+In 1985, the company negotiated a licensing agreement with Nintendo to develop titles for the Family Computer.
+The company shifted to developing for the Famicom to benefit from its stable hardware, compared to the constantly changing components of PCs.
+Square's first Famicom release was a port of the run and gun game Thexder (1985), and its first original game was the scrolling shooter King's Knight (1986).
+During this period, the team also hired new developers Akitoshi Kawazu and Koichi Ishii, artist Kazuko Shibuya, Iranian-American programmer Nasir Gebelli, and composer Nobuo Uematsu.
 Yusuke Hirata joined that year as sales manager, and later became the company's publicity manager.